donnate/donnate.github.io/_pages/about.md

 Indeed, from brain connectomics to cybersecurity, graphs appear as an indispensable paradigm for studying complex relationships between entities in a number of applications where the analysis of the system at the "atomic" node-level is either intractable or uninformative.
  However, graphs are non-Euclidean objects, for which there exists no standard statistical notion of mean, variance, etc.
- The definition of a principled framework for doing Statistics and Machine Learning on graphs is thus an active, open area of research, which I have began exploring during my PhD.
+ The definition of a <b>principled framework for doing Statistics and Machine Learning on graphs</b> is thus an active, open area of research, which I have begun exploring during my PhD.
 </div>

   <div style="text-align: justify">